chophilip21/chophilip21.github.io/_posts/ml/image-processing/2023-06-25-Continuous_learning.md

 # Lifelong Learning (LL)

 If you think about how humans learn, We always retain the knowledge learned in the past and use it to help future learning and problem solving.
 When faced with a new problem or a new environment, we can adapt our past knowledge to deal with the new situation and also learn from it.
-The author of [Lifelong Machine Learning](https://www.cs.uic.edu/~liub/lifelong-machine-learning.html) defines the process to imitate this human learning process and capability as `Lifelong learning (LL)`.
-He lays out these criteria for LL:
+The author of [Lifelong Machine Learning](https://www.cs.uic.edu/~liub/lifelong-machine-learning.html) defines the process to imitate this human learning process and capability as `Lifelong learning (LL)`, and states terms like `Online learning` and `continual learning` are subsets of LL.

-- (a) continuous learning process,
-- (b) knowledge accumulation and maintenance in the KB,
-- (c) the ability to use the accumulated past knowledge to help future learning,
-- (d) the ability to discover new tasks, and
-- (e) the ability to learn while working or to learn on the job.

-According to his definition, terms like `Online learning` and `continual learning` are subsets of LL.
-But what I noticed from research is that the boundary of these expressions are extremely fuzzy, and many papers and articles mix these terms up.
-So I am referring to a definition that sounded most clear to me.

 ## Online Learning overview

-What is Online Learning?
+What is Online Learning exactly?
 Online learning (OL), is a learning paradigm where the training data points arrive in a sequential order.
+This could be because the entire data is not available yet, due to various reasons like annotations being too expensive, or for cases like us, where we need the users to generate these data.

 When a new data point arrives, the existing model is quickly updated to produce the best model so far.
 In online learning, if whenever a new data point arrives re-training using all the available data is performed, it will be too expensive.
-Furthermore, during re-training, the model being used is already out of date.
+It becomes impossible when the model size is big.
+Furthermore, during re-training, the model being used could already out of date.
 Thus, online learning methods are typically memory and run-time efficient due to the latency requirement in a real-world scenario.

 Much of the online learning research focuses on one domain/task. <b>Objective is to learn more efficiently with the data arriving incrementally.
 LL, on the other hand, aims to learn from a sequence of different tasks, retain the knowledge learned so far, and use the knowledge to help future task learning.
 Online learning does not do any of these</b>